kriskbx/kris.cool/content/work/haufe-eacademy.md

     - 'Docker'
     - 'Laravel'
     - 'React'
+    - 'Vuejs'
 ---

-One of the key challenges in this project was obviously building a fairly complex platform, including a checkout process, mass onboarding of employees for big teams and integrations in existing LMS systems.
+One of the key challenges in this project was obviously building a fairly complex platform in a small team of two and later all by myself, including a checkout process and a sophisticated mass onboarding of employees for big teams and companies.

+Integrating the platform into existing LMS systems using the Scorm standard was also an exciting challenge.

-Another one was creating and maintaining the necessary infrastructure to run the platform on AWS redundant and scalable within the given compliance and security guidelines.
-We chose Docker Swarm over EKS to keep complexity of the infrastructure low and used Terraform to deploy it to production and make multiple environments easy and feasible.
+Another one was creating and maintaining the necessary infrastructure to run the platform on AWS redundantly and scalable within the given compliance and security guidelines.
+We chose Docker Swarm over EKS and ECS to keep the complexity of the infrastructure low and used Terraform to deploy it to production and make multiple environments easy and feasible.